Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Challenges and contributions

 \section{Challenges and contributions}

-We now describe the key challenges in designing a peer to peer (P2P) solution for multi-party ML and the key pieces in Biscotti's design that resolve each of these challenges. \textbf{Sybil attacks: VRFs based on proof of stake.} In a P2P setting adversaries can collude or generate aliases to increase their influence in a sybil attack~\cite{Douceur:2002}.
+We now describe the key challenges in designing a peer to peer (P2P) solution for multi-party ML and the key pieces in Biscotti's design that resolve each of these challenges. \textbf{Sybil attacks: Consistent hashing using VRF's and proof of stake.}

+In a P2P setting adversaries can collude or generate aliases to increase their influence in a sybil attack~\cite{Douceur:2002}.

-Inspired by Algorand~\cite{Gilad:2017}, Biscotti uses three verifiable random functions (VRFs)~\cite{Micali:1999} to select a subset of peers for the different stages of the training process: adding noise to updates, validating an update, and securely aggregating the update.
-To mitigate the effect of sybils, these VRFs select peers proportionally to peer stake, ensuring that an adversary cannot increase their influence in the system without increasing their total stake. \textbf{Poisoning attacks: update validation using KRUM.} In multi-party ML, peers possess a relatively disjoint and private sub-set of the training data.
+Biscotti uses a consistent hashing protocol based on the hash of the last block and verifiable random functions (VRF's) (see Appendix ~\ref{sec:vrf}) to select a subset of peers that are responsible for the different stages of the training process: adding noise to updates, validating an update, and securely aggregating the update.
+To mitigate the effect of sybils, the protocol selects peers proportionally to peer stake.
+A peer's stake is reputation that the peer acquires by contributing in the system.
+This ensures that an adversary cannot increase their influence in the system by creating multiple peers without increasing their total contribution/ stake. \textbf{Poisoning attacks: update validation using KRUM.} In multi-party ML, peers possess a relatively disjoint and private sub-set of the training data.
 As mentioned above, privacy can be exploited by adversaries to provide cover for poisoning attacks.

 In multi-party settings, known baseline models are not available to peers, so Biscotti validates an SGD update by evaluating an update with respect to the updates submitted by other peers.
 Biscotti validates an SGD update using the \emph{Multi-KRUM} algorithm~\cite{Blanchard:2017}, which rejects updates that push the model away from the direction of the majority of the updates.
-More precisely, in each round, a committee of peers is selected to filter out poisoned updates by a majority vote and each member of the committee filters out poisoned SGD updates with Multi-KRUM. \textbf{Information leakage attacks: random verifier peers and differentially private updates using pre-committed noise.} By observing a peer's SGD updates from each verification round, an adversary can perform an information leakage attack~\cite{Melis:2018} and recover details about a victim's training data.
+More precisely, in each round, a committee of peers is selected to filter out poisoned updates by a majority vote and each member of the committee uses Multi-KRUM to filter out poisoned SGD updates.
+Multi-KRUM guarantees to filter out \emph{f} out of \emph{n} malicious updates such that $2f + 2 < n$.
+We demonstrate that by using Multi-KRUM, Biscotti can handle poisonous updates from up to 30\% malicious clients.

+\textbf{Information leakage attacks: random verifier peers and differentially private updates using pre-committed noise.} By observing a peer's SGD updates from each verification round, an adversary can perform an information leakage attack~\cite{Melis:2018} and recover details about a victim's training data.
+(For details on information leakage attacks, see Appendix ~\ref{sec:infoleakage})